ZackWilde27/FlatOut2-HLSLToSHA/README.md

 }
 ```

-These inputs require type and semantics, as it's up to you which inputs are given to the shader.
+These inputs require semantics, as it's up to you which inputs are given to the shader.

 The syntax for the inputs is ```type``` ```name``` : ```semantic```